 Emerging Treatments and Clinical Trials

 Newer treatments that have shown some success include gene therapy, immunotherapy and photodynamic therapy.
-Photodynamic therapy, in particular, has been a focus of many recent studies, showing success in extending survival of stage 3 patients to up to 7.3 years after diagnosis when used intraoperatively, in combination with surgery and chemotherapy.
+Photodynamic therapy, in particular, has been a focus of several recent studies.
+Pleural mesothelioma patients survived as long as 7.3 years after photodynamic therapy combined with surgery and chemotherapy.

 Improved Standard Treatments

-Advancements have also been made to existing standards of care, including surgery, chemotherapy and radiation, and how they are used together.
-Mesothelioma specialists continue to test and improve efficacy of these treatment plans.
+Advancements have also been made to existing standards of care, including surgery, chemotherapy and radiation.
+Some of those advances have improved the way these therapies are combined.
+Mesothelioma specialists continue to test and improve these treatments.

 Chemotherapy and Immunotherapy